renovatebot/renovate/docs/usage/configuration-options.md

 <!-- markdownlint-enable MD001 -->

+## stopRebasingLabel

+On supported platforms it is possible to add a label to a PR to request Renovate stop rebasing the PR branch after the first rebase.
+By default this label is `"stop-rebasing"` however you can configure it to anything you want by changing this `stopRebasingLabel` field.

 ## suppressNotifications

 Use this field to suppress various types of warnings and other notifications from Renovate.